zeebooksalot/booksweeps-new/REAL_DATA_INTEGRATION.md

-# Real Data Integration Guide
+# Local Development Setup Guide

 ## 🎯 Overview

-This guide explains how to integrate the staging site with real author data from the author platform API.
+This guide explains how to set up the BookSweeps staging site for local development.
+The system now uses direct Supabase integration for author data.

 ## 🔧 Configuration